 - Did the property owner specifically and expressly invite you onto the premises to discuss or conduct business?

 As an invitee, you have the right to file a personal injury lawsuit against a property owner if they failed to protect you from reasonably foreseeable harm.
-Contact Lavent Law to learn about the benefits of filing a negligent security injury lawsuit.
+Contact Lavent Law, P.A. to learn about the benefits of filing a negligent security injury lawsuit.

 Elements of a Negligent Security Case